Using instruments at the Museum of the Earth and the Cayuga Nature Center, we measure a variety of environmental parameters.

 Carbon dioxide and air quality data

 We collect carbon dioxide and air particulate data using an Air Quality Egg sensor located outdoors at the Cayuga Nature Center.
 The data show daily fluctuations from photosynthesis and respiration in the forest.
+We have also detected wildfire smoke from the U.S. west coast and from Canada.

 For access to data, contact Ingrid Zabel at zabel@priweb.org.